fdschmidt93/trident/docs/source/readme.rst

 In particular, |project| intends to abstract any boilerplate away in a highly modular fashion:

-* Data & Preprocessing pipeline powered by `datasets <https://huggingface.co/docs/datasets/>`_ and :obj:`pytorch_lightning.LightningDataModule`: user setup required
+* Data & Preprocessing pipeline powered by `datasets <https://huggingface.co/docs/datasets/>`_ and :obj:`lightning.LightningDataModule`: user setup required
 * Training and Evaluation wrappers constitute convenience layers around `Pytorch-Lightning <https://pytorch-lightning.readthedocs.io/>`_

 You can opt-out of any component and replace it with your implementation with ease (see :ref:`customization`).
 It is quintessential that you familiarize yourself with Hydra as it constitutes the backbone for composing experiments in |project|.